zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

     ![Registered is highlighted next to the Microsoft.DataMigration resource provider.](media/resource-providers-datamigration-registered.png "Microsoft DataMigration Resource Provider")

 4. Next, enter "search" into the filter box to locate the `Microsoft.Search` resource provider.
-If the status is not **Registered**, select **Register**, and wait for the resource status to be registered. **NOTE**: You may need to select Refresh to see the updated status.
+If the status is not **Registered**, select **Register**, and wait for the resource status to be registered.

+>**Note**: You may need to select Refresh to see the updated status.

     ![The Register button is highlighted, search is entered into the filter box, and the Microsoft.Search resource provider is selected.](media/resource-providers-search.png "Microsoft Search Resource Provider")